MarkGATX/MarkGATX/README.md

 <h2>Hi, I'm Mark!</h2>

-I'm a creative multi-hyphenate who loves to solve problems and find interesting solutions.
+I'm a creative Front-End and Full-Stack Devloper who loves to solve problems with interesting solutions.
 The experience a person can get using technology should be easy, enjoyable, and memorable, just like any other media people consume.
 I find myself becoming obsessed with making people connect with anything I make, from code to film.

 - 👀 I’m interested in creative front end and full stack development as well as all types of creative media.
 - 🌱 I’m constantly making new apps to teach myself new frameworks and libraries
-- 💞️ I’m looking for a full-time job as a front-end or full-stack developer in the EU.
+- 💞️ I’m looking for a full-time job as a Front-End or Full-Stack Developer in the EU.
 Yes, we're committed to relocating.

 ---